 “Is that so?”
 Was Katie’s only response to give to this man, and she’d given him a smile that seemed to brighten him up before exaltation overtook him.

 Cassidy pulled the sheets over Shay’s body, as he’d breathed heavily.
 Pearls of sweat pooled over is forehead, making his dark hair damped on his face.
 Katie refreshed the rag and placed it on his forehead.
 Though there was something about this man, even the name, Shay Cormac, seemed familiar to her.
-But it doesn't matter now, this would be the perfect diversion from the pain she’d been feeling for almost a year.
+But it doesn't matter now, this would be the perfect diversion from the pain she’d been feeling for a long time.